gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

-# Auto scalable containerized application deployment in kubernetes cluster with backend data base integration
+# Auto scalable containerized application deployment in Kubernetes cluster with backend database integration

 ## Project description

-This project aims to deploy auto scalable HTML containerized application in kubernetes cluster with backend data base integration.
-This is demostrated by deploying django application on kubernetes with mysql database in backend.
+This project aims to deploy an auto-scalable HTML containerized application in Kubernetes cluster with backend database integration.
+This is demonstrated by deploying
+Django application on Kubernetes with MySQL database in the backend.

 GitHub repo link: https://github.com/gade-raghav/kubernetes-assignment/

 ### The project has been divided into 6 steps:
-#### Step 1 : Creating a Django web-application which adds Employee ID and Employee name in Mysql database
+#### Step 1: Creating a Django web-application that adds Employee ID and Employee name in Mysql database
-#### Step 2 : Dockerizing the web-application and pushing it to Docker Hub
+#### Step 2: Dockerizing the web-application and pushing it to Docker Hub
-#### Step 3 : Installing microk8s on your laptop/desktop (Addition step : Installing Lens which is Kubernetes IDE for DEVOPS)
+#### Step 3: Installing microk8s on your laptop/desktop (Addition step: Installing Lens which is Kubernetes IDE for DevOps)
-#### Step 4 : Creating helm chart to install application (with auto scaling) + database deployed
+#### Step 4: Creating helm chart to install application (with auto-scaling) + database deployed
-#### Step 5 : Deploy ingress nginx controller to do loadbalancing between multiple application container pods.
+#### Step 5: Deploy ingress nginx controller to do loadbalancing between multiple application container pods.
-#### Step 6 : Configure nginx ingress controller with SSL certificate (Yet to be configured)
+#### Step 6: Configure nginx ingress controller with SSL certificate (Yet to be configured)

 ## Pre-requisites
 Operating System: Ubuntu 18.04 LTE

-### Let's execute the above mentioned steps in sequence :
+### Let's execute the above-mentioned steps in sequence :

-## 1. Creating a Django web-application which adds Employee ID and Employee name in Mysql database
+## 1. Creating a Django web-application that adds Employee ID and Employee name in Mysql database

-The application's requriement is to use a form to take Employee ID and Employee Name and store it in Mysql.
+The application's requirement is to use a form to take Employee ID and Employee Name and store it in Mysql.
 User Authentication has been added further to ensure only authenticated users can add employee details to the database.

 This has been achieved using a Django web-application.
-Code has been pushed to GitHub repository (GitHub Link for repository is mentioned above).
+Code has been pushed to GitHub repository (GitHub Link for the repository is mentioned above).

-By default Django applications are connected to sqlite database, however, we have made changes in settings.py[https://github.com/gade-raghav/kubernetes-assignment/blob/master/employeedb/settings.py] to connect it to Mysql Database which is deployed directly in kubernetes using helm charts.
+By default Django applications are connected to SQLite database, however, we have made changes in settings.py[https://github.com/gade-raghav/kubernetes-assignment/blob/master/employeedb/settings.py] to connect it to Mysql Database which is deployed directly in Kubernetes using helm charts.

 Our application :